nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 Dealing one point of damage.
 Shit.
 It's good to hear.
 It's gonna see what just happened, and it's going to move away.
 That is its turn.

-Sameer, you're up.
+Simear, you're up.
 Would it be I don't yeah.
 K. I was thinking about this?
 Like Yeah.

 How do I do this?
 Oh, yeah.
 Yeah.
 Excellent.
 Yes.